massalabs/station/INSTALLATION.md

 1. Download the latest version of **MassaStation** installer for Windows (`.msi`) from [here](https://github.com/massalabs/station/releases/latest/).
 2. Locate the downloaded `.msi` installer file and double-click on it to start the installation process.
-3. Windows will warn you about untrust software, click on "more info" and "run anyway" to continue the installation.
+3. Windows will warn you about untrusted software, click on "more info" and "run anyway" to continue the installation.
 4. Follow the on-screen instructions to proceed with the installation.
 Some terminal windows will open and close automatically during the installation process.
 This is normal and expected behavior.
 5. If prompted, click on "Yes" to allow the installer to make changes on certificates (this is to use Massa Station with https).
 6. Once the installation is complete, you will see a confirmation message.
 Click "Finish" to exit the installer.